TimPushkin/SgbmDepthAndroid/sgbmandroid/src/main/cpp/README.md

 cmake <options> -P BuildOpenCV.cmake
 ```

-If the project is going to be built and used on the same platform where the script is run, no
+In most cases no options are needed, as they are going to be inferred from the system by CMake.
+But
-options are required as they are going to be inferred from the system by CMake.
-Alternatively, if
+if you plan to build the project for some other platform, you might need to specify the following
-you plan to build it for some other platform, you can specify the following options in the form
+options in the form of `-D<variable>=<value>`:

-of `-D<variable>=<value>`:
+- `BUILD_DIR_SUFFIX` -- suffix to append to OpenCV build directory name (defaults to empty string)
 - `CMAKE_GENERATOR` -- a generator to use (for example, `Ninja`)
 - `CMAKE_TOOLCHAIN_FILE` -- path to a CMake toolchain file
 - `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` -- C/C++ compiler to use (for example, `clang`